FascodeNet/dmc/README.md

-## All in one Disolay Manager Configuration Tool
+## All in one Display Manager Configuration Tool
 A command line tool written in Bash for managing major display managers with a common command line

+This tool is for those that do not provide an interface for changing settings or that are difficult to change settings.
+It provides settings for GDM, LightDM, or it's Greeter.

+## Dependencies
+Tested only on Arch Linux

+- vi (default editor)
+- bash
+- util-linux
+- crudini

 ## Warning
 This tool is currently under development.